Frequently Asked Questions

 Volunteers are advised to only leave the hotel during the day, preferably in groups, and not to leave the hotel at all at night unless accompanied or given authorization by MEDLIFE staff.
 Our team is always present in the communities where we conduct our Service Learning Trips.

 During our Mobile Clinics, we welcome all members of the local communities.
 As expected, some patients may arrive already ill and possibly contagious.
-While MEDLIFE does not intentionally operate in outbreak zones or high risk areas, it is still possible that volunteers may encounter patients with illnesses such as but not limited to, Tuberculosis, Dengue Fever, Yellow Fever, Typhoid, Zika, Hepatitis B, and HIV among others.
+While MEDLIFE does not intentionally operate in outbreak zones or high-risk areas, it is still possible that volunteers may encounter patients with illnesses such as but not limited to, Tuberculosis, Dengue Fever, Yellow Fever, Typhoid, Zika, Hepatitis B, and HIV among others.
 In order to protect ourselves from unnecessary risk and to protect the communities from the pathogens that we as a group are bringing to the area, we ask that volunteers adhere to the following indications:

-Everyone volunteering in day’s activities will be provided with a mask.
+Every volunteer will be provided with a mask.
 Its use is mandatory at all times.
 Please remember to take it with you every day to the clinics.
 Likewise, the use of protective gloves is also mandatory.
 We encourage volunteers to change gloves between patients when necessary.

 What happens if there is an emergency?